Carl Heilman II Nature Photography Workshop Equipment List

 - the lens is the single most important camera investment - use top quality optics

-- zooms are OK, but fixed focal length lenses are best for the wide angle lenses
+- zooms are fine, fixed focal length lenses are great glass but have less flexibility

 ~ Tripod